kevinadrianpl/personal-blog/content/english/post/linux_securing.md

 ## Becoming more secure starts right now

 Linux has been so relied on as a reliable system capable of handling heavy duty tasks for enterprise servers in businesses.
 This is the reason it has become a legitimate target for threat actors.
 The data they store and the networks they support are so valuable that attackers have decided it is worth the time to invest in creating malware geared toward Linux.
 So rather than ignoring the reality of what it is, make sure you take the simple steps to help reduce your vulnerability and reduce your risk significantly.

-### It will not just make your systems secure; it will make you secure.
+### It will not just make your systems secure; it will make you secure